Introduction: Sewing the Backstitch

 At the corners, make sure you don't carry the thread ACROSS the corner, so that you retain a 90 degree angle in your stitch line.
 You may have to slightly change up your stitching to get a nice line that goes around the corner and that's okay.
 Put a running stitch in there and keep sewing!

-Sew all the way down that side, across the bottom, and up to the top again.
+Stitches should be nice and consistent throughout your sewing project!
 As you sew past your pins, remove them.
 Finish your seam with two stitches just like you began it.

-Here's the back of lining so you can see how the stitching looks.
+Here's the back of the fabric so you can see how the stitching looks.
 As you can see, it took four lengths of thread to sew this together.

 I wanted to show you an example of the difference between hand sewing freehand and hand sewing on marked lines.